Hidden Gems in Action1: Valuable Yet Overlooked Features

-If you have Windows 10 installed, you can install the PSWindowsUpdate module from the online repository via the Package Manager PackageManagement with just one command:
+If your computer is currently using Windows 10/11, you can install the PSWindowsUpdate module from the online repository via the Package Manager PackageManagement with just one command:

 Install-Module -Name PSWindowsUpdate